OWASP/www-project-security-qualitative-metrics/METHODOLOGY-AND-BACKGROUND.md

 layout: col-sidebar
 title: Methodology and Background
 site_side: true
-tab:true
+tags: security-qualitative-metrics, background, methodology
+project: true
+tab: true
 order: 2
-tags: security-qualitative-metrics
-level: 3
+level: 2
 type: tool
-pitch: pitch: The OWASP Security Qualitative Metrics is the most detailed list of metrics which evaluate security level of web projects.
+pitch: The OWASP Security Qualitative Metrics is the most detailed list of metrics which evaluate security level of web projects.
 It shows the level of coverage of OWASP ASVS.
 ---